Robert Loggia: Career

 In addition to voicing Sykes in Disney's Oliver & Company, Loggia had several other voice acting roles, in multiple media, including: Admiral Petrarch in the computer game FreeSpace 2 (1999) and the anime movie The Dog of Flanders (1997), crooked cop Ray Machowski in the video game Grand Theft Auto III (2001), and a recurring role on the Adult Swim animated TV comedy series Tom Goes to the Mayor (2004–2006).

 In August 2009, Loggia appeared in one of Apple's Get a Mac advertisements.
 The advertisement features Loggia as a personal trainer hired by PC to get him back on top of his game.
 On October 26, 2009, TVGuide.com announced Loggia had joined the cast of the TNT series Men of a Certain Age.

 Loggia also appeared in two episodes of the animated series Family Guy as himself; in the episode "Brothers and Sisters", after Mayor West tells his fiancé Carol he has "aides" (which Carol mistakes for AIDS), before he clarifies that he is referring to his assistants; West then remarks that they both have AIDS, and the scene cuts to Loggia, angrily responding "NOT OKAY!".
 In the episode "Call Girl", he is seen twice denoting the passage of time in boring events.
 The script would cut away to Loggia saying "Eight f***ing hours later", then back to the story, further along in the plot.
+An earlier episode showed Peter stuck behind Loggia at the airport, where he was not voiced by Loggia himself.
 In 2012, Loggia portrayed Saint Peter during his final imprisonment in The Apostle Peter and the Last Supper.
 Loggia partnered with Canadian entrepreneur Frank D'Angelo from 2013, appearing in three films (Real Gangsters, The Big Fat Stone, and No Depo$it), with a fourth film in production (Sicilian Vampire) at the time of Loggia's death.

 Loggia served as a director for episodes of Quincy M.E., Magnum, P.I., and Hart to Hart.

 Loggia reprised his role from Independence Day, General William Grey, in a cameo appearance alongside his wife, Audrey, in the 2016 sequel Independence Day: Resurgence, filmed shortly before his death.
 The film was released posthumously and dedicated to him.

 Personal life

-Loggia was married to Marjorie Sloan from 1954 to 1981, with whom he had three children.
-Loggia and Sloan were divorced in 1981.
-In 1982, Loggia married Audrey O'Brien, a business executive and the mother of his stepdaughter Cynthia Marlette.
-Loggia and O'Brien remained married until his death in 2015.
+Loggia was married to Della Marjorie Sloan, from 1954 until they divorced in 1981, with whom he had three children.
+In 1982, Loggia married Audrey O'Brien; they remained married until his death in 2015.